I recently finished reading Walter Isaacson's biography of Steve Jobs, the co-founder and visionary leader of Apple. As I

 its competitors and earning the best profit margins in the consumer-electronics industry.

-For Jobs, one of the fundamental principles for maximising the user experience was maintaining Apple products as closed systems.
+For Jobs, one of the fundamental principles for maximizing the user experience was maintaining Apple products as closed systems.

 Apple products are designed as an integrated system such that only hardware and software developed or approved by Apple will

 work with them, thus ensuring that all elements will work well together.
 This is in sharp contrast to the PC world, in which

 computers running the Microsoft Windows operating system can accept peripheral equipment and run software programs from thousands

 of suppliers.
 The open system environment of the PC world gives the customer far more choices than Apple's closed system,

 but is more likely to lead to problems, such as system crashes and the inability to print documents because of compatibility

 problems between the various pieces of hardware and software.
 The open environment also has led to the commoditization of